allisonmcw/CSE201_Group-8/Documentation_with_Instructions.md

 		<li>Delete a comment by entering its number and press "Delete".</li>
 	</ol>
 	b.
 Request a new app by clicking the "All Requests" button.
 Leads to an app request form.
 	<br>c.
-After refreshing the GUI, app will display without a picture, this will be modified by an administrator.
+After refreshing the GUI by clicking the Sort/UnSort button, app will display without a picture, this will be modified by an administrator.
 	<br>d.
-Accept an app request by clicking approve (Will implement later!)
+Accept an app request by clicking approve.
 11. After loggin in as a moderator:
 	<br>a.
 Comment on an app using the "Comment Here!" button.
 	<ol>